ipython/ipython/docs/source/interactive/notebook.rst

 breaking up a computation into scripts that must be executed together, as was previously necessary, especially if parts of them take a long time to run

-The only significant limitation that the Notebook currently has, compared to the Qt console, is that it cannot run any code that expects input from the kernel (such as scripts that call :func:`raw_input`).
-Very importantly, this means that the ``%debug`` magic does *not* currently work in the notebook!

-This limitation will be overcome in the future, but in the meantime, there is a simple solution for debugging: you can attach a Qt console to your existing notebook kernel, and run ``%debug`` from the Qt console.
-If your notebook is running on a local computer (i.e. if you are accessing it via your localhost address at ``127.0.0.1``), then you can just type ``%qtconsole`` in the notebook and a Qt console will open up, connected to that same kernel.

 At certain moments, it may be necessary to interrupt a calculation which is taking too long to complete.
 This may be done with the ``Kernel | Interrupt`` menu option, or the :kbd:``Ctrl-i`` keyboard shortcut.